nemanjarogic/DesignPatternsLibrary/README.md

 > Behavioral patterns are concerted with algorithms and the assignment of responsibilities between objects.
 Behavioral patterns describe not just the patterns of objects or classes but also the patterns of communication between them.

 ## What this repository contains?
-This repository contains a comprehensive design patterns library implemented in C#, which covers various design patterns from the most commonly used ones to the lesser-known ones.
+This repository contains a comprehensive design patterns library implemented in C#, which covers various design patterns from the most commonly used ones (Gang of Four) to the lesser-known ones.
 It enables you to get familiar with and learn design patterns through moderately realistic examples.

 | Design Pattern        | Type           | Description  |
 | ------------- |:-------------:| -----|